What does it mean when a company is liquidated and what happens to it afterwards?

 The directors then ask a liquidator, who must be a licensed insolvency practitioner (IP), to convene a meeting of the creditors of the company.
 At the meeting, which is now often held virtually, the IP will present a statement of affairs of the company to outline the current position and explain the procedure.
 The creditors then vote on the appointment of the liquidator to "liquidate" the assets to try and repay them ( hence it is called a "creditors" liquidation).

 Once the liquidator is appointed the directors no longer have any control or duties in relation to the company but they are duty-bound to cooperate with the insolvency practitioner and provide information in a timely manner.
 The IP will then look into the conduct of the directors and if there has been very bad practice, misfeasance or fraud then they may recommend a disqualification.
+The director may be able to claim redundancy from the government if they were an employee and this is a simple 25 minute process.

 What can the director do next?